-Maura was jarred out of her reverie only when Adelaide gently rubbed her shoulder.
+Maura was jarred out of her reverie only when Adelaide rubbed her shoulder.
 "Oh!
 What?
 Yes.
 What?"

 "You what?"
 Maura asked in concern, reaching up to brush the top off her head as if expecting to feel a sizeable lump there.

-With a slightly pained smile, Adelaide gently brought Maura's hand back down.
+With a pained smile, Adelaide brought Maura's hand back down.
 "It was a joke, dear," she said in a quiet voice.
 The two of them were in Adelaide's tiny house, situated a ways behind the tailor shop.
 Maura was making one of her weekly medicinal visits, and Adelaide couldn't help noticing the doctor looked more distracted than usual.
 "Forgive me, Maura, but I couldn't help noticing you look more distracted than usual."

 "Do I?"
 Maura asked, all but wringing her hands.

 Recognizing this as a sign that Maura was attempting to avoid what she imagined would lead to an awkward conversation, Adelaide said, "Yes.
 Yes, you do.
 What's distressing you?"

 With a sigh, Adelaide stood up and shuffled over to her makeshift kitchen to pick up the kettle that was whistling.
 "It's like you said at your housewarming, Maura.
 You and Jane sharpen each other like iron, better than some married couples!
 Now I know there's no sense in comparing the two of you to a husband and wife," she said airily, pouring two cups.
 "But I just mean that you two seem to have grown very close."

 "She's my dearest friend," Maura said in a thick voice.